Quirinus/MXLU_Documentation/README.md

 - Remove: Diablo Clone. (from the page and from the menu) /// Commented him out in summoningubers and index.
 - Updated Book of summonning recipe, now cubes with Belial charm rather than Astrogha.
 Also updated Kabraxis' Soul charm.
 Trinity proc is now on base charm rather than upgrade.
 - Item fixes: eternity runeword gives Enhanced Defence instead of Damage; steel punisher no longer gives Deathlord morph; blackened no longer gives Duriel reanimate; reaper's hand no longer gives queen of blades oskill; periapt of life umo now gives + 100 replenish life; ape set changed from +3 skills to +18 Deathstrike [few other changes to set not documented, request SS]
-- Fix: Trang-Oul/Trang&#8217;Oul --> Trang&#8217;Oul. (the first ones used to be correct, but blizz changed their minds...)
-Use Notepad++ to open up all doc files, then use "Replace All in All Opened Documents".
 - Remove: Proc/oskill page: Remove procs from Tier 1-5 (so only TU(6) should remain), to reduce the number of useless lines. /// Commented them out instead, as it is a lot of information in case we change our mind.
 - Check/Fix: Block chance formula (Concepts > Block & Defense): (Block% * (Dexterity - 16))/(Character_Level * 2) Check if it's 15 or 16 and if the max block table is correct (by trying ingame).
 Table 8% = 2266 or 2265? /// Correct constant in formula is 15 (no biggie tho).
 Adjusted table accordingly.
 - Add: WUW abbreviation: what you want (for it), explain that it's used when trading, look at N NN O R abbr.